“This post may contain affiliate links. Please read my disclosure for more info.

 Learning how to make money in college is valuable just for the entrepreneurial experience alone.
 The key to being successful anywhere is just finding a need (or a want) and then filling it.

-When you start looking into online jobs for students, you’ll also discover another valuable lesson that billionaires like Richard Branson and Elon Musk have figured out:
+When you start looking into earning money online, you also might just discover another valuable lesson that billionaires like Richard Branson and Elon Musk have figured out:

 When you discover what you are particularly good at, and then focus on that skill, you’ll be much more successful, than someone who strives to be “well-rounded“.

 - Maybe your strength is creativity in a particular area.